Data model in the interface

 * CAPTCHA fields,

-* individual radio buttons (except radio button groups),
+* single radio buttons (outside radio button groups),

 * popup windows,

-* QR codes (if they occur as an image/decorative element).
+* QR codes (if they appear as an image/decorative element).

 {% code expandable="true" %}